-Table 1-3 Veritas File System features not supported in cluster file systems qlog Quick log is not supported.
+Table 1-3 Veritas File Systen n features not supported d in cluster file systems ----------- --------------------- -------------------------- --------------------------- qiog Quick log is not supported.
 Swap files Swap files are not supported on cluster-mounted file systems. mknod The mknod command cannot be used to create devices on a cluster mounted file system.
 Cache advisories Cache advisories are set with the mount command on individual file systems, but are not propagated to other nodes of a cluster.
 Cached Quick I/O This Quick I/O for Databases feature that caches data in the file system cache is not supported.
-Commands that de access times pend on file File access times may appear different across nodes because the atime file attribute is not closely synchronized in a cluster file system.
-So utilities that depend on checking access times may not function reliably.
+Commands that depend on file access times File access times may appear different across nodes because the atime file attribute is not closely synchronized in a cluster file system.
+So utilities that depend on checking access times may not function aloa